25 Small Business Grants You Can Apply For

 Getting a small business loan is hardly the only way to fund a business.
 Whether it’s trying to find capital to start a business or funding for an existing business, one channel that is often overlooked is small business grants.

 Across the U.S., on the state, federal and local level, governments as well as public and private organizations offer a vast variety of grants to small businesses and nonprofits.
 These can be generic small business grants or they can be highly tailored to an industry, to a specific type of technological or research development, to a specific region of the country and more.
-Read on to find out some of the best small business grants you should apply for.
+Read on to find out some of the best small business grants you should apply for that are most applicable to your business.

 The Small Business Innovation Research Program is a popular program that promotes small businesses that engage in research and development that could have or do have commercial potential.
 The SBIR’s purpose is to encourage technological innovation and scientific entrepreneurship, with the Small Business Administration (SBA) serving as its coordinating agency.
 In order to be eligible for SBIR grants, your business must meet the following criteria: